Internal Linking Strategy for SEO (2026 Guide)

 Link Whisper is the tool I rely on most for internal linking on WordPress.
 It scans your content as you write and suggests relevant internal links in real time.
 You can also run reports across your entire site to find orphan content and pages with too few inlinks.

 I’ve been using Link Whisper since 2021.
 For a site my size, it saves me roughly 4 to 5 hours per week.
-That’s not an exaggeration.
-The AI suggestions aren’t perfect (maybe 60% are worth adding), but it surfaces opportunities I’d never find manually.
+The AI suggestions aren’t perfect (about 60% are worth adding), but it surfaces opportunities I’d never find manually.
 At $97/year for one site, it pays for itself in the first week.

 Rank Math Internal Linking Suggestions